-On Monday night, Rock Hill Schools’ Board of Trustees approved administrative changes for the 2020-2021 school year as recommended by district leadership.
+On Sept.
+13, 2021, Rock Hill Schools’ Board of Trustees approved the following administrative changes for the 2021-2022 school year as recommended by district leadership.
 We look forward to welcoming the following individuals to Rock Hill Schools.

 Artarshia Lyons will join Sullivan Middle School as assistant principal.

 She has been working as a middle school science and social studies teacher since 2006 with her most recent assignment at Pleasant Knoll MS in Fort Mill.
 Some of her accomplishments there have been honing in on her leadership skills as department spokesperson in addition to being part of the School Leadership Team.
 She’s also served as a cheerleading coach and track coach in several schools within the local area.

 She earned a Master of Arts in Middle Grades Education and a Master of Arts in Administration from Gardner Webb University.
 She also holds a Bachelor of Arts from the University of South Carolina.

 Flor de Lis Morales Torres will join the Rock Hill Schools team as a Coordinator for World Languages.